A charge on your credit card statement labeled WF/CA is from a purchase made online on Wayfair.ca.

-If you did not authorize the wf/ca charge on your credit card, you should immediately notify Wayfair Canada and your credit card company to dispute the charge.
+If you did not authorize the WF/CA charge on your credit card, immediately notify your credit card company to file a chargeback.

-To protect yourself from credit card fraud related to wf/ca charges, you should regularly check your credit card statements for unfamiliar transactions, only make purchases from trusted sources, and promptly report any unauthorized charges to your credit card issuer.
+To protect yourself from credit card fraud in general, you should regularly check your credit card statements for unfamiliar transactions, only make purchases from trusted sources, and promptly report any unauthorized charges to your credit card issuer.

-Yes, it is possible that Wayfair Canada may appear on credit card statements under different names or abbreviations, such as WF/CA or WF/CA35544946602 VANCOUVER BC.
-It is advised to look up the name online to find the associated company.
+Yes, it is possible that Wayfair Canada may appear on credit card statements under different names or abbreviations, such as WF/CA or WF/CA VANCOUVER BC.